stalyn21/nn_qdpso/README.md

-# Trainning a neural network with QPSO
+# Training an artificial neural network with QPSO
 The project idea is to train a neural network with a quantum-inspired algorithm.
 In this case, we will use the QPSO (Quantum-behaved Particle Swarm Optimization), which is an improved version of the PSO (Particle swarm optimization).
 Besides putting it to the test with an application in the field of Artificial Intelligence.

 ## Requirements